300hHZ/roman-numerals/README.md

 Program that converts numbers into Roman Numerals

 ### Practice Exercise:
-This project is an exercise in creating MVC projects using appropriate file structure and conventions
+This project is an exercise in using loops to iterate through each digit

 ### Specifications
 ```